Southclaws/ScavengeSurviveWiki/items/Spade.md

 Is it a Spade, Shovel, Dirt Spoon or Trowl?

-Whatever it is, the main use is for burying a body (or making one).
+Whatever it is helps when burying a body (or making one).

 ## Statistics